koleksak/OpalApiControl/README.txt

   To import the associated subpackages, enter

-  	from import OpalApiControl.config import *
+  	from OpalApiControl.config import *

 3.To run the OpalApiControl package from an IDE(like pycharm), add the following,

-	from OpalApiControlconfig import *
+	from OpalApiControl.config import *

 to the Console->Python Console starting script in your IDE.
 The OpalApiControl package can now be run in the Python console of your chosen IDE.